 Feed your brain with energy

-The brain needs an emotional “recharge” – rest, positivity and a dose of motivation.
+The brain needs an emotional “recharge” – rest, positivity, and a dose of motivation.
 During the working day, it is useful to take small breaks every 2 hours.
 Just put aside everything you are busy with and dedicate the next 3-5 minutes to something that brings you joy.
-You can be distracted by pictures of children, motivational photos from vacations, watch a video clip – any activity that improves mood.
+You can be distracted by pictures of children, motivational photos from vacations, or watch a video clip – any activity that improves mood.

-Start your morning routine with thanksgiving
+Start your morning routine with Thanksgiving

 Take control of your thoughts before daily worries overwhelm you.
-In the first minutes of waking up in the morning, think about the people who love you, thank them for all the good things that are in your life.
+In the first minutes of waking up in the morning, think about the people who love you, and thank them for all the good things that are in your life.

 Ask for help

-It’s ok to start a therapy if you constantly feel bad or discuss difficulties with your friends.
+It’s ok to start therapy if you constantly feel bad or discuss difficulties with your friends.
 If you started drinking more alcohol or got drug problems, google recovery centers for women.
 Stress and addiction are not the things people cope with on their own.

-If it is not possible to allocate time for meditation, try to perceive the surrounding world consciously, savor every moment.
+If it is not possible to allocate time for meditation, try to perceive the surrounding world consciously, and savor every moment.
 The practice of living in the moment “here and now” brings the same effect as meditation.
 Be curious, notice the details of what is happening around you (the color of the barista’s eyes, the pattern on the chef’s tie, the breed of a passerby’s dog).
-It is excellent brain nourishment that improves concentration, attention and ability to work under stress, and ultimately makes you feel happier.
+It is excellent brain nourishment that improves concentration, attention, and ability to work under stress, and ultimately makes you feel happier.